Teradata/developer-resources/docs/install-ai-unlimited/quickstart/subscribe-image-csp.md

 2. Open the [AWS Marketplace](https://aws.amazon.com/marketplace) page for Teradata AI Unlimited and choose **Continue**.

-3. Review and accept the [terms and conditions](Insert a link to the image) for the engine Amazon Machine Image (AMI).
+3. Review and accept the [terms and conditions](Insert a link to the image) for the engine's Amazon Machine Image (AMI).

 4. Wait for AWS to process your subscription.
 It can take a few minutes for your subscription to become active.